bakrilawzi/turtle-python/README.md

 # turtle-python
-how to draw a spiograph using turtle python
+how to draw a spiograph using turtle python how to draw a heris turtle using python
 # first:
 gonna help you to learn how to generate a random color from rgb using a function
 # second: